CosmWasm/cosmwasm/docs/CAPABILITIES-BUILT-IN.md

   "Stargate".
 It primarily includes protobuf messages and IBC support.
 - `staking` is for chains with the Cosmos SDK staking module.
 There are Cosmos chains that don't use this (e.g. Tgrade).
-- `eureka` is for messages and queries that came with the Cosmos SDK upgrade "Eureka".
+- `ibcv2` is for messages and queries that came with the Cosmos SDK upgrade "IBCv2".
 - `cosmwasm_1_1` enables the `BankQuery::Supply` query.
 Only chains running
   CosmWasm `1.1.0` or higher support this.
 - `cosmwasm_1_2` enables the `GovMsg::VoteWeighted` and `WasmMsg::Instantiate2`